boltops-tools/ufo-docs/_docs/more/security-groups.md

 order: 2
 ---

-UFO creates and manages two security groups.
+UFO can create and manage two security groups.
 One for the ELB and one for the ECS tasks.
 Here are some considerations for these security groups:

 * Network load balancers do not support security groups.
-So an ELB security group is only created if the load balancer is an Application load balancer.
+So an ELB security group is only created when an Application ELB is used.
-* The ECS security group for tasks is always created but only used if network_mode is awsvpc.
+* The ECS security group for tasks is created only if network_mode awsvpc is used in the ECS task definition.
 This is because in bridge network mode the EC2 container instance’s Ethernet card and its security group is used.
+So there's no point in creating an ECS Security Group.
-The EC2 containers group security group is outside the control of ufo.
+* In bridge mode, the EC2 containers group security group is outside the control of ufo.
 You’ll need to configure the security group appropriately yourself.
-UFO will only assign the ECS security group when awsvpc node mode is used, and ufo has control of the security group.
+UFO will only create and manage an ECS security group when awsvpc node mode is used, and ufo has control of the security group.
+* The Managed ECS Security Group is automaticaly disabled when using bridge network mode.

 ## EC2 Instance Security Group Help